UDT-ITF/website/source/presentation/index.md

 Ranges _MUST_ have URIs and they _SHOULD_ be HTTP(S) URIs.
 Top level Ranges are [embedded][prezi30-terminology] or externally [referenced][prezi30-terminology] within the Manifest in a `structures` property.
 These top level Ranges then embed or reference other Ranges, TextFrames or parts of TextFrames in the `items` property.
 Each entry in the `items` property _MUST_ be a JSON object, and it _MUST_ have the `id` and `type` properties.
 If a top level Range needs to be dereferenced by the client, then it _MUST NOT_ have the `items` property, such that clients are able to recognize that it should be retrieved in order to be processed.

 All of the TextFrames or parts that should be considered as being part of a Range _MUST_ be included within the Range's `items` property, or a descendant Range's `items`.

-> This paragraph needs altering to fit ITF a bit better.
-Time segments of a single TextFrame representing different sections of a piece of music clearly doesn't work as an example for us.
-But I'm reluctant to do anything with this paragraph until we've dealt with the wider question of whether we need Range at all, and if so what for.

 The TextFrames and parts of TextFrames need not be contiguous or in the same order as in the Manifest's `items` property or any other Range.
 Examples include newspaper articles that are continued in different sections, a chapter that starts halfway through a page, or a text that is divided into separate bound manuscript volumes.